-Nearly every soccer player starts his or her career on the recreational level.
+Nearly every soccer player starts their career on the recreational level.

 Recreational teams are devoted to the enjoyment and development of players, without the emphasis on competition.
-Approximately 75% of players registered by U.S. Youth Soccer nationwide each year are recreational players.
+Approximately 75 percent of players registered by U.S. Youth Soccer nationwide each year are recreational players.

 In Wisconsin, all teams 10U and younger are classified as recreational.
 Oregon SC also fields recreational teams at older ages, providing opportunities for children to have fun, learn soccer and develop life skills, including a lifelong love of the game.

 Recreational teams are formed randomly, and Oregon SC strives to accept all children who are interested in playing, roster limits notwithstanding.
 The use of tryouts, invitations, recruiting or any similar process to roster players to a specific recreational team on the basis of talent or ability is prohibited by U.S. Youth Soccer policy.
 All recreational team coaches are unpaid parent volunteers.

 Our 4U/5U in-house program follows U.S. Youth Soccer and U.S. Soccer Federation guidelines for the youngest players, using fun games involving soccer balls and soccer movements to help them take their first steps in the sport.

 Oregon SC's 6U/7U/8U in-house program and 9/10U program focus on helping players develop individual skills and learn the game without concern about game results.